embr-dev/Blaze/README.md

 Please note that Blaze is not designed to be run on cloud servers.

-Blaze is still a beta tool, If you encounter any bugs please open an issue so we can fix it.
+Blaze is still a beta tool.
+If you encounter any bugs please open an issue so we can fix it.

 ## Run Blaze Locally